Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 Rajaat taught dozens of pupils, but he only taught the secret of defiling to his inner circle of fifteen secret apprentices.
-For Rajaat was a major asshole, and when he felt his champions were ready, he ordered them to go out on a worldwide genocidal rampage to cleanse Athas of all the species he deemed "impure".
+For Rajaat was a major asshole, and when he felt his Champions were ready, he ordered them to go out on a worldwide genocidal rampage to cleanse Athas of all the species he deemed "impure".
 So much defiling magic was flung around in those wars that Athas' previously green ecosystem was completely destroyed, starting the world's transformation into the